UniMath/agda-unimath/src/foundation/equivalences.lagda.md

 The **6-for-2 property of equivalences** asserts that if `i` and `j` are equivalences, then so are `h`, `f`, `g`, and the triple composite `g ∘ h ∘ f`.
+The 6-for-2 property is also commonly known as the **2-out-of-6 property**.

 **First proof:** Since `i` is an equivalence, it follows that `i` is surjective.
 This implies that `h` is surjective.
 Furthermore, since `j` is an equivalence it